bartdegoede/fteem.github.io/_posts/2016-05-27-how-rails-handles-status-codes.md

 {% endhighlight %}

-Now, when the exception is being rendered, the `ExceptionWrapper` comes into the picutre.
-It will wrap the exception, and return an approprite status code, which is translated from the symbolized variant, to the number version, using:
+Now, when the exception is being rendered, the `ExceptionWrapper` comes into the picture.
+It will wrap the exception, and return an appropriate status code, which is translated from the symbolized variant, to the number version, using:

 {% highlight ruby %}